vtex-apps/admin-organizations/docs/README.md

-# Admin Authorization
+# Admin Organizations

-This is a admin application for managing `Roles` and `Permissions` in the system.
+This is a admin application for managing `Roles` and `Permissions` for organizations on a B2B Store.

 ## Usage